collinalexbell/HackMatrix/game-design.md

 crt: https://www.shadertoy.com/view/Ms23DR
 outlined voxels: https://www.youtube.com/watch?v=3PeYSrakvCw

+## Limits
+The game will need limits of some kind:

+- Financial
+- Time
+- Speed
+- Resources

+All of these limits could be contex bound to various challenges

+### Zones of Limitation
+I can implement zones or bounds of limitation on physical spaces or time space or some other dimension, where upon entering the zone, the player has to play within the limits.

+This is similar to entering into a human body from the limitless realm of light/love

 ## Game Theme
 - Living in a crystal city filled with cybernetic organisms
 - Divine/magical power beyond one's comprehension